 You elope to get married in New York City, there are many iconic locations for you to have your wedding ceremony and photos taken.
+Jasmine Photo has Ordained Minister authorized by the state of NY to marry couples outside of the Registrar office at the location of your choice.
 Experienced photographers from Jasmine Photo are here to capture one of the best moments of your life!
 We will make your wedding day story to tell it is a New York Wedding!
 Jasmine Photo's top choices for wedding photo locations in New York City:

 Central Park locations: